-- ♦ "conditional-block" to delete the header completely if the host has changed. - ♦ "conditional-forge" to forge the header if the host has changed. - ♦ "block" to delete the header unconditionally. - \Diamond "forge" to pretend to be coming from the homepage of the server we are talking to. - ♦ Any other string to set a user defined referrer.
+♦ "conditional-block" to delete the header completely if the host has changed.

+- ♦ "block" to delete the header unconditionally. - ♦ "forge" to pretend to be coming from the homepage of the server we are talking to. - ♦ Any other string to set a user defined referrer.